tonysm/jekyll.tonysm.com/_posts/2021-02-16-when-objects-are-not-enough.markdown

 My intent with this article is mainly to share and hear back from other people what they think of this all.
 I'm not trying to convince you of this.
 I'm making peace with this idea of having actions for behavior (as messages) myself.
 It sometimes feels like "procedures" where we're invoking logic by name.
 I'm not sure if I would use it for every bit of logic in my applications, but I think I like it when combined with Facade methods in the models.

+I also found some cool design patterns that I don't see being referenced a lot.
+I'll blog about them soon.

 Let me know what you think about this.
 Either [write](mailto:tonysm@hey.com) to me, [tweet](https://twitter.com/tonysmdev), or write a response article and share it with me.

-PS: I only now found this great talk from Anjana Vakil called "[Programming Across Paradigms](https://www.youtube.com/watch?v=Pg3UeB-5FdA)" which I highly recommend.
+P.S.: I only now found this great talk from Anjana Vakil called "[Programming Across Paradigms](https://www.youtube.com/watch?v=Pg3UeB-5FdA)" which I highly recommend.

+P.S.2: Some of the images here were created using [Excalidraw](http://excalidraw.com/)

 ## Criticism on OOP

-While I was reading the book "Smalltalk, Objects, and Design" I found out that Dijkstra doesn't seem like OOP (see this [quora question and responses](https://www.quora.com/Why-did-Dijkstra-say-that-%E2%80%9CObject-oriented-programming-is-an-exceptionally-bad-idea-which-could-only-have-originated-in-California-%E2%80%9D)).
+While I was reading the book [Smalltalk, Objects, and Design](https://www.amazon.com/Smalltalk-Objects-Design-Chamond-Liu/dp/1583484906/) I found out that Dijkstra doesn't seem like OOP (see this [quora question and responses](https://www.quora.com/Why-did-Dijkstra-say-that-%E2%80%9CObject-oriented-programming-is-an-exceptionally-bad-idea-which-could-only-have-originated-in-California-%E2%80%9D)).
 [He advocated against the use of metaphors and analogies in software](https://www.cs.utexas.edu/~EWD/transcriptions/EWD10xx/EWD1036.html) (referenced, but I haven't read it fully myself), and in favor of a more "formal" and mathematical way of building software (in terms of formal thinking), as he coined the term "structured programming".
 But the book also mentions there is [research on invention and creativity](https://www.amazon.com/Essay-Psychology-Invention-Mathematical-Field-ebook/dp/B005ZD77EY/ref=sr_1_1?dchild=1&keywords=An+Essay+on+the+Psychology+of+Invention+in+the+Mathematical+Field&qid=1613517885&sr=8-1) (referenced, but I haven't read it myself) that suggests that imagery fuels the creative process, not formal thinking.
 I found this all very entertaining to research.

 ## Relevant References